qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - alerts do not work
 - email alerts is not the alert i chose on my settings
 - why does it keep alerting me these are the same email
-- how would we get tbsp alert for specific email address instead of all alerts
+- how would we get  alert for specific email address instead of all alerts
-- i changed the alert setting but it is still using the default alert tbsp
+- i changed the alert setting but it is still using the default alert sound
-- need a alerts like tbsp
 - I am not getting any alerts from any emails and all notifications are set to alert me i am using is when us put
 - getting notifications from senders have muted
-- great work on the app keep up all the great things one suggestion i have is towards muting senders i like the option to mute by sender but there should be the ability to add a sender to that list from an email if you select the three dots basically add it as an option below labelled mute sender or something of the tbsp
+- one suggestion i have is towards muting senders i like the option to mute by sender but there should be the ability to add a sender to that list from an email if you select the three dots basically add it as an option below labelled mute sender or something of the sort
 - how do i in mute notifications from a sender
-- i used to be able to find a setting where all my muted contacts are how do i access that tbsp these are the contacts that i clicked mute notifications from this sender from the notification tbsp
+- i used to be able to find a setting where all my muted contacts are how do i access that now these are the contacts that i clicked mute notifications from this sender from the notification screen
 - how do i in mute notifications
 - how do i mute notifications for specific senders
 - there must be a shortcut to mute senders it take very long time to mute senders one by one